Samuel Goudsmit

 Samuel Abraham Goudsmit (July 11, 1902 - December 4, 1978) was a Dutch-American physicist famous for jointly proposing the concept of electron spin with George Eugene Uhlenbeck in 1925.

+Goudsmit, along with Uhlenbeck, was nominated numerous times for the Nobel Prize in Physics for their discovery of electron spin but never won, despite strong support from nominators.
+I. I. Rabi remarked that the omission of Goudsmit and Uhlenbeck from the Nobel Prize list "will always be a mystery to me."

 Life and career

 Goudsmit was born in The Hague, Netherlands, of Dutch Jewish descent.
 He was the son of Isaac Goudsmit, a manufacturer of water-closets, and Marianne Goudsmit-Gompers, who ran a millinery shop.
 In 1943, his parents were deported to a concentration camp by the German occupiers of the Netherlands and were murdered there.